Two Myrtha Pools for the 2018 Summer Youth Olympic Games

 The Youth Olympic Village was built for the 2018 Summer Youth Olympics next to Roca Park in the district of Villa Soldati, a southern neighborhood of Buenos Aires, Argentina.

 Designed in the ‘70s by Estanislao Kocourek, an architect, and South American Olympic athlete, Roca Park is an area of 33 hectares which has recently been renovated by architect Alvaro García Resta.
 The upgraded Youth Olympic Village includes 6 new sports facilities.
-At the end of the 2018 Summer Youth Olympic Games, the Olympic Village will be transformed into the home of Argentina’s high-performance sports facility: the CeNARD (Centro Nacional de Alto Rendimiento Deportivo), currently located in Núñez, a northern neighborhood of Buenos Aires.
+The goal was to transform the Olympic Village into the home of Argentina’s high-performance sports facility: the CeNARD (Centro Nacional de Alto Rendimiento Deportivo), currently located in Núñez, a northern neighborhood of Buenos Aires.

 Type: Competition pool, diving pool